yurayura-nmr/MedSciLearn/1_first_steps_in_python.md

 * pd.read_csv(filename) reads the file and returns a table of data.
 * = assigns this table to the variable df, so we can use it later in the program.

+Okay, now after this interlude on how functions work and what assignment is in python ...

 **Run the script**:
 ```bash